brkronheim/MLJetReconstruction/ml/QuantileNets/README.md

 ```

 Once a network has been loaded there are two options with which predictions can be made.
 The first simply accepts a set of inputs and generates the requested number of samples that correspond to the output distribution.
 Note that the make_dataset function does not have to be used for either of these.
 This is the sample_net function.
 It accepts the following inputs:
-    quantile_object : The quantile network object
+- quantile_object : The quantile network object
-    quantile_samples : The number of samples to take for each input
+- quantile_samples : The number of samples to take for each input
-    inputs : Input data
+- inputs : Input data
-    input_count : Number of examples
+- input_count : Number of examples
-    input_dims : Dimension of input data
+- input_dims : Dimension of input data
-    output_dims : Dimension of output distribution
+- output_dims : Dimension of output distribution
-    network_type: if this is 'normalizing' the network learns two
-        approximations to the quanilte function, one with no normalization
-        to set the scale for the other approxiamtion, defualt is '
+- network_type: if this is 'normalizing' the network learns two approximations to the quanilte function, one with no normalization to set the scale for the other approxiamtion, defualt is normalizing'
-		'normalizing'
-    clip: distance from 1 and -1 beyond which the prediction value is
-        fixed, default is 1e-7
+- clip: distance from 1 and -1 beyond which the prediction value is fixed, default is 1e-7

 And it returns the follwoing output:
-    output : The output of the quantile net.
-It has shape
-        (input_count, quantile_samples, output_dims)
+- output : The output of the quantile net.
+It has shape (input_count, quantile_samples, output_dims)

 The other option for predictions, predict_dist, accepts as input a list of quantiles, a set of inputs, the current dimension of the output being predicted, and any previously sampled output values.
 It then returns data which can be used to construction the quantile function, cdf, and pdf for the output distribution.
 The inputs it accepts are:
-	quantile_object : The quantile network object
+- quantile_object : The quantile network object
-    quantiles : quantiles at which to calculate the pdf and cdf
+- quantiles : quantiles at which to calculate the pdf and cdf
-    inputs : Input data
+- inputs : Input data
-    input_count : Number of examples
+- input_count : Number of examples
-    current_dim : The output dimension at which to calculate the pdf and cdf
+- current_dim : The output dimension at which to calculate the pdf and cdf
-    input_dims : Dimension of input data
+- input_dims : Dimension of input data
-    output_dims : Dimension of output distribution
+- output_dims : Dimension of output distribution
-    network_type : if this is 'normalizing' the network learns two
-        approximations to the quanilte function, one with no normalization
-        to set the scale for the other approxiamtion, default is 'normalizing'
+- network_type : if this is 'normalizing' the network learns two approximations to the quanilte function, one with no normalization to set the scale for the other approxiamtion, default is 'normalizing'
-    clip : distance from 1 and -1 beyond which the prediction value is
-        fixed, default is 1e-7
+- clip : distance from 1 and -1 beyond which the prediction value is fixed, default is 1e-7
-    previous_samples : values for previously sampled dimensions, default is
+- previous_samples : values for previously sampled dimensions, default is None
-		None

 It returns:
-    cdf : The values of the distribution associated with the quantiles
+- cdf : The values of the distribution associated with the quantiles
-    pdf : The probabilities of the quantile values
+- pdf : The probabilities of the quantile values
-    quantiles : Same as the input quantiles
+- quantiles : Same as the input quantiles

 An example use case is the following:
 ```